quer/flow-chart-type-strong/README.md

  * Load modules from json object.
  * Only a output and input of same type can be connected.
  * Simple rules to ensure you only do what is possible
+ * Show arrow between 2 connctions.
+ * the box can have input inside
+ * the box can have checkbox inside
+ * the box can have radio inside
+ * clear all modules.

 # works